hubudata/ETS_data/README.md

 # ETS_data
-Our dataset contains about seven hours of driving data including country roads,freeways,tunnel,curve and congested roads, and we record images and motion commands at 30  frames per second
+Our dataset contains about seven hours of driving data including country roads,freeways,tunnel,curve and congested roads, and we record images and motion commands at 30  frames per second.
+The labeling contains  steering angle，gas and break.

 ## freeway
 <table>